jobs.ac.uk - Great jobs for bright people

 Work less, earn more – If you’re still not convinced about the benefits, then this may grab your interest: Public sector staff work nine years less and earn 30% more than private-sector employees throughout their lifetime, according to this report.

 Pension scheme – Although there has been some controversy over pensions in recent years, having a guaranteed pensions scheme tied into your employment is a substantial perk.
-Benefits in the public sector are 14% higher than the comparable private sector according to the Institute of Fiscal Studies.
+Benefits in the public sector are 14% higher than the comparable private sector according to the K Institute of Fiscal Studies.

 Public or Private?

 Although academics tend to gravitate towards either intellectually stimulating university work or financially rewarding private-sector jobs, the public sector is an equally viable option.
-Here on jobs.ac.uk, research jobs at the NHS, meteorological institutes and other public sector organisations are consistently advertised.
+Here on jobs.ac.uk, research jobs at the NHS, meteorological institutes, and other public sector organisations are consistently advertised.
 The main attracting benefits are long-term, stable work with a high level of job satisfaction and a pension scheme.

 Further information can be found here: